Burgundian State: Justice

-Philip the Bold created a Parliament in Beaune, and around the duke was a judicial Grand Conseil, itinerant and under the jurisdiction of the Parliament of Paris, until 1471.
+Philip the Bold created the first version of the Parliament in Beaune.
+Around the itinerant duke was a judicial Grand Conseil, also itinerant, and under the jurisdiction of the Parlement of Paris until 1471.

 In December 1473, Charles the Bold created a new Parliament in Mechelen, being a sovereign court receiving appeals from subjects from all the Burgundian Netherlands.
-It was abolished by Mary's Great Privilege of 1477, only to be reestablished by her son Philip the Handsome under the name of "Great Council of Mechelen".
+It was abolished by his successor Mary's compromise with the states, the Great Privilege of 1477, only to be reestablished by her son Philip the Handsome as the "Great Council of Mechelen".

 Financial system

 The Chambres des Comptes (Chambers of Accounts) were major elements of the centralization of power and of the modern financial system set up by the dukes.
-Philip the Bold created Chambers in Lille and Dijon; Philip the Good in Brussels and The Hague.
-Charles the Bold created in 1474 a unique Chamber for the Burgundian Netherlands, in Mechelen, like the Parliament.
+Philip the Bold created Chambers in Lille and Dijon; Philip the Good created two more in Brussels and The Hague.
+Charles the Bold created in 1474 a unique Chamber for the Burgundian Netherlands—in Mechelen, as was the newly sat Parliament.
 Mechelen became the capital of the Northern Burgundian administration.
 The city had the benefit of being an independent lordship, so neither Flanders, Brabant or Holland would be privileged by this choice.

 The taxes were indirect.
 The towns refused direct taxes, but nonetheless the taxes only increased and were becoming more and more direct.
 Under Charles the Bold, the military campaigns were expensive and military aids were often demanded, until 1475 and the granting of an aid of 500,000 crowns by the States General of the Netherlands.